 Just to hammer the main points home –

-You CAN receive SMS messages/texts, but you will pay for them.
-A lot!
+You CAN receive SMS messages/texts, but you might pay for them.
 So turn off your cell phone data by putting your phone in Airplane Mode and turning on Wi-Fi.

 You CAN receive messages (non-SMS) over Wi-Fi, for free.

-What Have YOU Learned about Sending SMS or Text Messages or Overseas?
-Or What Would You Like to Learn?
+What Have YOU Learned about Sending SMS or Text Messages Overseas?
+What Would You Like to Learn?